- Annual Reports

 The Riley County Public Health Advisory Council

 The Board of Health and the Health Department are advised by members of the Manhattan community and Riley County.
-Members of the Advisory Committee include:
+PHAC meetings are held the 4th Wednesday of each month in the Riley County Health Department Board Room (2030 Tecumseh Road).
+Meetings are open to the public.

 - Robert Boyd, Chair